prabhatsingh014/knowledge-transfer/03-connect-aws-ec2-using-putty.md

 Though, there are several articles describing the steps, I'd like to share mine what I experienced during the task.

 This experience arose from the exercise that I was about to execute for installing gitlab-runner rpm on AWS EC2 instance running with AWS AMI.
 During the creation of the EC2 instance, I generated the keypair with the .pem extension whhich is to be used with Open SSH.
-There is already an option to generate the keypair with .ppk extension which is compatible to use with Putty, However, I chose the default option i.e. .pem
+There is already an option to generate the keypair with .ppk extension which is compatible to use with Putty.
+However, I chose the default option i.e. .pem

-Once the EC2 instance came up, I tried connecting to EC2 instance using SSH client i.e. Putty installed on my Windows machine.However, when I configured the SSH connection in Putty with the key (.pem) download from AWS, it didn't work and prompted me to use a key with .ppk extension.
+Once the EC2 instance came up, I tried connecting to EC2 instance using SSH client i.e. Putty installed on my Windows machine.
+However, when I configured the SSH connection in Putty with the key (.pem) download from AWS, it didn't work and prompted me to use a key with .ppk extension.

 I didn't want to generate another keypair for my EC2 instance, hence I looked through the process to use the same .pem keypair to connect to the EC2 instance, which involved generating .ppk keypair using PuTTygen.